guycipher/lsmt/readme.md

-## LMST package
+## LSMT package
-The lmst package provides a single level embedded log structured merge tree (LSMT) written completely in GO for efficient data storage and retrieval.
+The lsmt package provides a single level embedded log structured merge tree (LSMT) written completely in GO for efficient data storage and retrieval.

 It features a memory-based AVL tree (memtable) that temporarily holds key-value pairs before flushing them to sorted string tables (SSTables) on disk.